-What is a cost of capital?
-Cost of capital of an investor, in financial management, is equal to return, an investor can fetch from the next best alternative investment.
-In simple words, it is the opportunity cost of investing the same money in different investment having similar risk and other characteristics.
-From a financing angle, cost of capital is simply the cost which is paid for using the capital.
+What is the cost of capital?
+The cost of capital of an investor in financial management is equal to the return an investor can fetch from the next best alternative investment.
+In simple words, it is the opportunity cost of investing the same money in a different investment having similar risks and other characteristics.
+From a financing angle, it is simply the cost paid for using the capital.
 Alternatively, a percentage return on investment that convinces an investor to invest in a particular project or company is the appropriate cost of capital for that investor.

 Types of Cost of Capital

 The term cost of capital is vague in general.
 Does it not clarify which capital we are talking about?
-It could be equity or debt or any other source of capital.
-We can classify cost of capital into following broad classifications.
+It could be equity or debt, or any other source of capital.
+We can classify the cost of capital into the following broad classifications.

-Cost of equity capital is the cost of using the capital of equity shareholders in the operations.
-This cost is paid in the form of dividends and capital appreciation (increase in stock price).
-Most commonly, the cost of equity is calculated using following formula:
+The cost of equity is the cost of using the money of equity shareholders in the operations.
+We incur this in the form of dividends and capital appreciation (increase in stock price).
+Most commonly, the cost of equity is calculated using the following formula:

-Cost of debt capital is the cost of using bank’s or financial institution’s money in the business.
-The banks are compensated in the form of interest on their capital.
-The cost of debt capital is calculated using following formula.
+The cost of debt capital is the cost of using a bank’s or financial institution’s money in the business.
+The banks get their compensation in the form of interest on their capital.
+The formula for calculating the cost of debt is as follows.

 Cost of Debt Capital = Interest Rate * (1 – Tax Rate)